-The capitalisation rate used by the valuer is in the range of 9.5% to 9% for the purpose of all the valuations.
+The capitalisation rate used by the valuer is in the range of 7.5% to 9% for the purpose of all the valuations.
+For Jet Point valuation, 8% discount rate has been used in estimating the discounted cash flow for next 10 years.

-Based on the independent valuation of June 2021, the fair value of the investment properties on an overall basis are not significantly different from amounts reported in books of account.
+Based on the independent valuation of 30 June 2022, the fair value of the investment properties on an overall basis reflects an increase of approximately \$600,000.

-Based on the independent valuation and the internal assessment carried out by the management and directors considering the material valuation uncertainty arising from the current pandemic for the valuation assessments, the management and directors are of the view that there are no changes in the market valuation of the investment properties during the year, and the carrying values in the books of account are assessed to be fair and reasonable requiring no valuation adjustments in books for the financial year ended 30 June 2021.
+Based on the independent valuation and the internal assessments and sensitivity analysis carried out by the management and directors considering the global pandemic situation, uncertainty with tenancy and the general economic recovery for the valuation assessments, the management and directors are of the view that it is prudent and conservative, not to take an increase in values based on the current valuation assessment, and the carrying values in the books of account are assessed to be fair and reasonable requiring no valuation adjustment in books for the financial year ended 30 June 2022.
+A detailed review of investment property valuation will be done in the financial year June 2023 when Jet Point Stage 5 property is substantially tenanted.